anapeksha/foodzpah-frontend/README.md

    ```
 4. Configure environment variables  in `.env`

-5. The backend of the project is [here](https://github.com/anapeksha/foodzpah-backend)
+5. The backend for the project is [here](https://github.com/anapeksha/foodzpah-backend)

 6. Start the Development server
     ```sh